Joseph Lessard

-Joseph Lessard (April 8, 1847 – March 27, 1914) was a politician in the Quebec, Canada.
+Joseph Lessard (April 8, 1847 – March 27, 1914) was a politician in Quebec, Canada.
 He served as Member of the Legislative Assembly.

 Early life

 He was born on April 8, 1847, in Saint-Léon, Mauricie.

 Political career

 Lessard won a seat to the Legislative Assembly of Quebec as a Conservative candidate in 1890 in the district of Maskinongé with the support of local Catholic Bishop Louis-François Richer Laflèche.
 He succeeded Joseph-Hormisdas Legris of Honoré Mercier’s Parti National.

 In 1892 he lost re-election against Liberal candidate Hector Caron.

 Death

 He died on March 27, 1914.